choman/vboxvdi/README.md

 ## Requirements

-The install.sh script should take care of most of the requirements, but to be thorough.
+The install.sh script should take care of most of the requirements except your chose rdp client, but to be thorough.
 This script needs

  - ipvsadm (the current broker)